-Structural Format Base Class • repeating_record_structure homogeneous array structure Table_Base Array Base • parsable_structure $\leftrightarrow$ Parsable_Byte_Stream_Base • encoded structure $\leftrightarrow$ Encoded Byte Stream Base
+Structural Format Base Class repeating_record_structure homogeneous array structure Table_Base Array Base parsable_structure Parsable_Byte_Stream_Base • encoded_structure \leftrightarrow Encoded_Byte_Stream_Base

-Here are a few rules (for a full description, see the Standards Reference, Chapter 5):
+Here are a few rules (for a full description, see the Standards Reference, Section 5):

-- Each digital object must be stored in one of the four basic data formats. - A digital object must be contained in a single file. - A file may contain multiple digital objects from the same product. - When multiple digital objects are contained in a file, they must be stored sequentially, i.e., readout of the file should be one object followed by the next, not two objects interleaved.
+- Each digital object must be stored in one of the four basic data formats. - A digital object must be contained in a single file. - A file may contain multiple digital objects from the same product. - Digital objects within a file are not required to use the same storage structure. - Can have a header (parsable structure) and an image (array structure) in the same file. - When multiple digital objects are contained in a file, they must be stored sequentially, i.e., readout of the file should be one object followed by the next, not two objects interleaved.

 These data structures only tell you how to read the bytes from a file; they contain absolutely no interpretation beyond that.
-PDS4 defines a set of base object classes that apply the first level of interpretation to the bytes read (the "It's an image"-type interpretation), and subclass extensions of those base object classes to expand and restrict the associated metadata for specific object types.
+PDS4 defines a set of base object classes that apply the first level of interpretation to the bytes read (the "It's an image" interpretation), and subclass extensions of those base object classes to expand and restrict the associated metadata for specific object types.